 The Nursing Sim Center @ NMSU

-The nursing simulation and skills center at the NMSU Las Cruces campus has three lab rooms and one specialized simulation room.
+The nursing simulation and skills center at the NMSU Las Cruces campus has three lab rooms and two specialized simulation rooms.
 There is a four-bed lab, a six-bed lab, and a seven-bed lab that are all equipped with functioning hospital beds, bedside tables, suction equipment, simulated oxygen and medical gas.
 Each station has fully working blood pressure cuffs and instruments for eye and ear assessments.
 There are also two stretchers available similar to those used in an emergency department or for transporting to and from an operating room.

-The nursing simulation lab has many tools available for the nursing student to gain confidence in their skills.
+The nursing simulation labs have many tools available for the nursing student to gain confidence in their skills.
 The labs have a variety of task trainers such as IV arms for practicing the insertion of an intravenous catheter and practice pads for subcutaneous or intramuscular injections.
-The labs has a variety of life-size manikins: adults, children, and different size infants.
+The labs have a variety of life-size manikins: adults, children, and different size infants.
 Some of these manikins have the ability to generate heart, lung and bowel sounds for the students to listen to.

 SimMan & SimBaby

 One of our main highlights is the SimMan.
 The SimMan is a high-fidelity manikin that in addition to sounds has a rising and falling chest, multiple pulses and the ability for students to take a blood pressure.
-The SimMan is located in our simulation room that is set up as a patient’s room and is fully equipped with a video and sound system for recording and playing back of student scenarios using Panopto.
+The SimMan is located in our simulation rooms.
+These are set up as a patient rooms and are fully equipped with a video and sound system for recording and playing back of student scenarios using SimMan.